amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .output}

-And, as we've done a few time now and will continue to do, we can use `for` loops to perform repetitive actions on each item contained within a list:
+And, as we've already done a few times, we can use `for` loops to perform repetitive actions on each item contained within a list:

 ~~~
 for animal in kittylist: